 The suggestions from Paul Schluter have been taken into consideration.
 Some of the diagrams were put in landscape mode instead of vertical to make the flow easier to visualize.
 These were later considered too close to workflow diagrams and an additional actor-transaction diagram has been added.

 The Content Creator is not required to support unsolicited requests for the content it created.
 F2F 4/27/2015.

 .

 General Introduction

 Appendix A - Actor Summary Definitions

-Sensor Data Consumer This actor receives sensor data from Personal Healthcare Add the following actors to the IHE Technical Frameworks General Introduction list of Actors:Devices (PHDs)
+Sensor Data Consumer This actor receives sensor data from Personal Healthcare Devices (PHDs)

-Actors are information systems or components of information systems that produce, manage, or act on information associated with operational activities in the enterprise.
-The following are the actors defined by IHE and referenced throughout the rest of this document, as well as in other domain Technical Framework documents.

-New actors

-There are no new actors defined by the Remote Patient Monitoring profile but actors are grouped to support new functionality.

-Existing actors